-Let’s face it, we spend more than half our lives at work, infact we spend more time at work than we do with our families, that’s pretty crazy when you think about it.
-Our families are the important part of our lives and yet most of our precious time is spent in the workforce.
+Let’s face it, we spend more than half our lives at work, in fact, we spend more time at work than we do with our families, that’s pretty crazy when you think about it.
+Our families are an important part of our lives and yet most of our precious time is spent in the workforce.
 When work stress and pressures start to build up, the physical and emotional impact is not only felt by us but on our families too.
 It’s imperative that we understand the importance of coping with stress in the workplace and that we create a plan to ensure we stay on our wellness path.

 Stress in the workplace can become extremely troublesome for not only you and I but for the employer as well.
 When we are stressed at work, we become less productive and are at more risk of illness’ which doesn’t reflect well on us or the employer.
 It really is worth the employer’s investment and time to incorporate a health and wellness plan for staff into their business strategy, because after all being proactive benefits everyone’s overall health and well being.